emwitchcraft/bigDumbBird/README.md

 # bigDumbBird
-WIP
+WIP\n
-use python to write ulps for eagle instead of the trash built in language change first line of 'ulpGenerator.py' to your '/eagle/ulps/' directory
+use python to write ulps for eagle instead of the trash built in language\n change first line of 'ulpGenerator.py' to your '/eagle/ulps/' directory